Orange-OpenSource/YACassandraPDO/README.md

 This version is developped for the CQL3 target only.
 We do not provide any support for former versions of CQL.

+# Cassandra versions support

+The driver runs well with cassandra 1.2.x
+We plan to support Cassandra 2.0 versions in the next few months.
+The support of Cassandra 2.0 is experimental.
+Checkout the project to the 2.0_experimental branch to enhance compatibility with 2.0 versions

 # What is different from the Datastax version?
  - Added support for float numbers, decimals
  - Added support for collections (map, set, list)